-Of all film genres, no other one quite matches that of the comedy in terms of differences and variety.
+Of all film genres, no other one quite matches that of the comedy in terms of differences, styles and variety (and subgenres).

-The language (or the math) of comedy is something that does not always translate (or calculate) for everyone.
-Think about it –have you ever watched a film that you did not find funny, yet the person you were with couldn’t stop laughing?
+The language (and the math) of comedy is something that does not always translate (or calculate) for everyone.
+Think about it –have you ever watched a film that you did not find funny, yet the person you were with, couldn’t stop laughing?
 Have you ever been in a reverse situation where you found yourself laughing hysterically at comedic situation, and others just shook their heads because they didn’t “get it.”
 That is because we are all wired differently in terms of comedic-interpretation.
-We all have bias )or baggage) as it relates to what is, or what isn’t funny.
+We all have bias (or baggage) as it relates to what is, or what isn’t funny.

 Some are completely turned away from “vulgar or potty” humor while others can’t get enough of it.
 There are those of us who may be drawn to a comedy that takes on death, war, or murder, yet some would say those types of subjects are off-limits for comedy.
 But who’s right?
 What’s funny?
 The short answer is that it all depends of the individual; it depends on perspectives of interpretation.
 To me, that is the fascinating thing about comedy – it can speak to an assortment of people – in so many diverse ways.
 There is no universal translator for the understanding of humor, and that’s one of the reasons researchers are drawn to the study of comedy.
 Many are looking for the Lost Ark of the Covenant or the Holy Grail of laughter… but they will never find it.
 Because it doesn’t exist in one place; it is not exclusive.